Last Updated on March 14, 2025 by Elizabeth

 Your card does not let you earn cash back.

-If you’re looking for a good all-around travel cash-back credit card, it’s hard to beat Wells Fargo Propel American Express Card, which lets you rack up rewards on a huge gamut of spending categories while paying zero annual fee and (for the first year) zero interest.
-You’ll earn 3x points on dining out, ordering in, gas purchases, ridesharing, transit services, flights, hotels, vacation rentals and entertainment such as Apple Music, Hulu, Netflix, Pandora and Spotify Premium.
+If you’re looking for a good all-around travel cash-back credit card, it’s hard to beat Capital One Savor Cash Rewards Credit Card, which lets you rack up rewards on a huge gamut of spending categories while paying zero annual fee and (for the first 15 months) zero interest.
+You’ll earn 5x points on car rentals and hotels and 3x points on dining out, groceries, streaming and entertainment.
 Basically, you earn bonus points almost everywhere you go, so this card is a great choice for travelers.

 Your card does not offer travel protections.